Finding Shark’s Teeth, Seashells, Sea Glass and Fossils

 There are many methods of finding ocean treasures, find the one that suits you best.
 Our products are enjoyable to use and can help you be a more successful ocean treasure hunter.
 Stay safe, and have fun!

-- The Sifter Buddy is commonly used in rivers, streams and creeks.
+- The Fossil Sifter is commonly used in rivers, streams and creeks.
 It is loaded with a shovel, and then sifted through.

 - Take out large rocks that are on the screen to clear the area to see smaller fossils.